Branchlines: The Gift of Life

 Branchlines: Meet BEST Graduate Axel Ewashko

-Axel Ewashko (BSc(Forestry)’24) graduated in the first class of UBC Forestry’s Bioeconomy Sciences and Technology (BEST) undergraduate program, which launched in fall 2020.
+Axel Ewashko (BSc(Forestry)’24) graduated in the first class of UBC Faculty of Forestry & Environmental Stewardship Bioeconomy Sciences and Technology (BEST) undergraduate program, which launched in fall 2020.

 Branchlines: Working with and for Indigenous Communities